Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 - Since a significant aspect of the structure of these craft is that the planks are edge-fastened, that poses a real problem because those fastenings are not replaceable.

-- The superstructure of the cargo phinisi is nearly always limited to a two story house aft, extending for maybe as much as 1/3 of the main deck.
+- The superstructure of the cargo Pinisi is nearly always limited to a two story house aft, extending for maybe as much as 1/3 of the main deck.
 Often there is limited headroom.
 This is a good thing in terms of stability and windage, but may present limited interior possibilities.

 - It is not advisable to build a larger superstructure, nor to add to the length of the deck houses - primarily due to the added windage and weight up high, which will both have an adverse effect on stability.

-- Most cargo phinisi will have a very small engine, ordinarily mounted on rather short engine stringers inside of quite a small engine space.
+- Most cargo Pinisi will have a very small engine, ordinarily mounted on rather short engine stringers inside of quite a small engine space.
 This whole affair will usually have to be completely changed, however the position of the primary bulkheads should not be changed without expert consultation.

 Whether it is newly built or used, it is always highly advisable to hire an experienced and trustworthy surveyor to assess the condition of the vessel, its quality of build, its underwater shape, rigging, superstructure, etc. A traditional aesthetic quality should also be present, primarily for its own sake, but also because it is an indication of quality and pride of workmanship on the part of the builder.

-It is extremely unlikely that any phinisi that was originally built for a Westerner will even come close to the required quality.
+It is extremely unlikely that any Pinisi that was originally built for a Westerner will even come close to the required quality.
 What's more, most of them end up with deck structures that are, in my view anyway, dreadful looking, too tall, and too long.
 As a result they impose a much greater liability in terms of weight and windage.

 If one were to actually find a worthy vessel, it will be difficult to justify spending too much on remodeling it unless it happens to be a spectacular specimen that is fairly new.
 I have seen many extraordinary cargo vessel examples, so they do certainly exist.
 Conversely I have also seen many extremely sad cases, in particular where some misguided Westerner has bought an old derelict local and is trying to revive it.